RSTV-24/Generating-Clear-Speech/docs/Meeting Notes/readme.md

-A discussion with Srinath Sir, about the possible approaches and demonstration of the project
+A discussion with Srinath Sir, about the possible approaches and demonstration of the project —
+Roseline:
+>Meeting with sir
+>Block diagram
+>Recorded conversation
+>4 scenarios: 2 people scenario extend bidirectionally
+>Multiagent scenario multiple each and dynamic
+>Source: impaired speech output
+>Destination: non impaired
+>Model in real time like a firewall sitting there doing the transfer, time lags
+>Recorded convo: Simplest model for the first time demo
+>Impaired speech Like foreign language translation
+>Dialog for a while
+>Based on the response of the receiver we evaluate the performance
+>One test without model
+>One test with model and compare the result
+>Extend to star shaped model and bidirectional impairment
+>Final demo: 4 way conversation with impairments in all ways DEMo PROMISE STATIC SOURCE IMPAIRMENT
+>Source and destinations should be identified
+>Look for machine learning models that take speech and map it to speech
+>Driven by a dataset of live recordings
+>Get some sample conversations
+>Speech to speech or speech to text and text to speech easier) upgradation of problem
+>Submit diagrams in sandbox soon

+—
+Ambhikesh:
 >Real time perspective either Mobile Application or PC Application.
 >The model sits in between the source, destination and tries to map out the corrected speech.
->Can be used as the start of High Level Diagram.
+>Can be used as the start of a High Level Diagram.
->

 >**2-speaker scenario**
->For demonstration, we could a record conversation between source and destination, where there can be 3 scenarios(normal-normal, normal-impaired, impaired-impaired).
+>For demonstration, we could record a conversation between source and destination, where there can be 3 scenarios(normal-normal, normal-impaired, impaired-impaired).
->model sits in between like a firewall.
+>The model sits in between like a firewall.
 There'll be time lags involved.
 For real time , there is a strict time demand.
->

 >**First level demo**: we can have one sender/receiver who is impaired and one sender/receiver who is non-impaired.
 >Recorded conversation of 20 minutes.
->If the destination user partially understands, then there's gonna be response of some nature and then you are gonna produce for the same listener the transformed speech.
+>If the destination user partially understands, then there's going to be a response of some nature and then you are going to produce for the same listener the transformed speech.
->If the destination user understood correctly, there's gonna a smooth response. (a positive response, the flow of conversation continues)
+>If the destination user understood correctly, there's going to be a smooth response. (a positive response, the flow of conversation continues)
->If the destination user doesn't understand, they are gonna say "can you repeat?"
+>If the destination user doesn't understand, they are going to say "can you repeat?"
 "I did not get that" (a negative response)
->Based on the response, we gonna evaluate the model efficiency.
+>Based on the response, we are going to evaluate the model efficiency.

->
->**Alternate View**: Instead of calling it as impaired speech, we can call it as another language
+>**Alternate View:** Instead of calling it as impaired >speech, we can call it as another language
->Suppose someone speaks perfect Chinese, but other person doesn't understand (similar to impaired speech).
-It's not only translation, because we know its a language and something about the conversation
+>Suppose someone speaks perfect Chinese, but the other >person doesn't understand (similar to impaired >speech).
+It's not only translation, because we know >its a language and something about the conversation

->
->**Test**: Best way to test the model, tell the impaired speech user to read out a paragraph, or ask questions with pre-defined answer.
+>**Test**: Best way to test the model, tell the impaired speech user to read out a paragraph, or ask questions with a pre-defined answer.
 Because you know what is intended by the speaker with the impairment and what is not being understood by the receiver.
 And there should be  a different response(positive) when you put the model in between.
 If the response without the model and response with the model comes closer to each other, then its working perfectly
->

 >**Extension**: multi-agent scenario (star based model with bi-directional impairment)
 >multiple sources and multiple destinations
 >for e.g. Conference Call

->Final demo: have your model working for a five-way conversation. (bidirectional and dynamic source) The model has to also identify where the impaired speech is coming from(?).
+>**Final demo:** have your model working for a five-way conversation. (bidirectional and dynamic source) The model has to also identify where the impaired speech is coming from(?).
->five cornered with auto encoder sitting in between with static source impairment(The model knows where the impaired speech is coming from).
+>five cornered with an autoencoder sitting in between with static source impairment(The model knows where the impaired speech is coming from).
->

 >*"promise less and deliver more"*

->
->**Next Level**: Put this in a software, like morphing the user's voice.
+>Next Level: Put this in a software, like morphing the user's voice.

 >Use project relate as benchmark

 ### 21 January 2024
 >Review-1 template was filled